 Becca Grunow got the shutout and held the Orioles to five hits and one walk, striking out three.
 The Warriors did commit three errors, but none were harmful.
 In fact, the Wahconah senior was helped out by her defense.

 Belchertown's Erica Boileau hit a two-out double in the second but was caught in a 6-3-5 double play when she was out trying to take third after Erin Read-Coates grounded out.
-One inning later, the Orioles had runners on the corners with two outs when Samantha Manitsas hit a sinking liner to left but Bizzy King made the sliding grab.

 The Warriors came out and didn't look like a team that hadn't played a game in a week.
 They scored five runs on five hits and a door-opening error.